Jack o' Legs: History

 A polemical poem attacking Cardinal Wolsey, Speak Parrot, by John Skelton, written c.
 1521, mentions that "The gibbett of Baldock was made for Jack Leg".
 Baldock was founded c.
 1148, so the legend dates from after that time.
 The practice described in the legend of capturing and locally executing a person caught in the act of stealing, called infangthief, is early mediaeval.
 Nathanael Salmon recorded the legend in his 1728 History of Hertfordshire.

 Legacy

 Two stones, supposed to be 14 ft apart, mark the head and foot of Jack's grave.
 The field on the site of Jack's cave is called 'The Cave' and the neighbouring field is called 'Weston Wood'.
 A steep incline on the Great North Road near Graveley is called "Jack’s Hill".
 There is a Jack o' Legs storyboard sign on Weston village green.

-Tring Brewery brews an ale named after Jack o' Legs.
+Jack is a popular namesake for strong ales produced in Hertfordshire.
+Tring Brewery and Six Hills Brewery brew an ale named after Jack o' Legs.